 I fish a slightly larger river in braided rivers, that is because I sometimes hook into bigger fish like Salmon.
 Landing a salmon on a 1000 size reel could be challenging.
 I typically fish a Shimano Stradic 2500 with 6lb fireline which is my preferred line for trout fishing.
 To that I tie a leader which is around 7lb or .009″ in diameter.
 This gives me plenty of capacity and enough line strength to fight most fish.

 When I do fish monofilament, I generally fish 6lb line.
-The trout in the braided rivers not overly line shy so I can get away with slightly stronger line.
+The trout in the braided rivers not overly line shy so I can get away with a slightly stronger line.

 For more reels recommendations I suggest checking my guide here.